SBCURLEY/ci-assessment/README.md

 **5. README.md**

-This file serves as the first point of contact for users and developers who want to understand the purpose, setup, and usage of mt repository.
+This file serves as the first point of contact for users and developers who want to understand the purpose, setup, and usage of my repository.
 <br><br>

 **6. requirements.txt**